webia1/Theoretical-Basics-of-Architecture/JS FRAMEWORKS & LIBS/Angular /NgRx/ReadMe.md

 #### Overview

-> I may change some paths afterwards (ongoing documentation), please do not be confused!
+> I may change some paths afterwards (ongoing documentation).
+Please do not be confused; principles remain the same!

 <!-- prettier-ignore-start -->
 | What                   | Where                                |